 Key tips to stop dogs from destructive chewing

-by Ontario SPCA and Humane Society | Dog Care | August 12, 2022
+by Ontario SPCA and Humane Society | Dog Care | April 16, 2024

-Behavioural Issues
+Behavioural issues

 If a veterinarian assesses your dog and there are no medical or physical issues, it’s time to examine what behavioural issues may be causing their constant chewing.

-How to Stop the Chewing
+How to stop the chewing

-Another suggestion is to play with toys that can be controlled remotely via an app on your smartphone or toys on timers to provide your dog with stimulus throughout the day.
+Another suggestion is to play with toys that can be controlled remotely via an app on your smartphone, or toys on timers to provide your dog with stimulus throughout the day.

 Distractions are great, too!
-Treat dispensers, the radio, white noise machines, or downloadable music for pets that match their heartbeat, such as classical music for dogs, or reggae for cats, all might be helpful.
+Treat dispensers, the radio, white noise machines, or downloadable music for animals that match their heartbeat, such as classical music for dogs, or reggae for cats, all might be helpful.

 Categories